Duda nabs $25M to take on WordPress with a web development platform aimed at agencies – TechCrunch

 The pitch is that this is what customers need today.

 “While the Susquehanna team and I were initially impressed with the product, it wasn’t until we started speaking with customers that we realized just how powerful the platform is for the thousands of web professionals it serves.
-Time and again, customers told us that Duda catalyzed the growth of their agencies,” said Noa Wolfson, Investor at SGE, in a statement.
+Time and again, customers told us that Duda catalyzed the growth of their agencies,” said Noa Wolfson, investor at SGE, in a statement.
 “The ability to have all site building and client management needs on a centralized, and more importantly, secure, platform saves web professionals time and money.”
-Noa Wolfson has also joined the company’s board.
+Wolfson has also joined the company’s board.

 With tens of thousands of agencies globally still to tackle, the ambitions are high at the company.
 “We’re just scratching the surface,” said Sadan.